 Aside from the different roofs, the wheelbase of the SUV is also nine inches shorter than the pickup version, allowing for greater maneuverability and a tighter turning circle of 10.8 metres — which is smaller than a Mustang Mach-E's.

+The Hummer EV will also be available with an 'Extreme Off-Road' Package, which includes 35-inch off-road tires, improved differential locks, underbody cameras and underbody protection for rocky terrain.
 Excellent off-road capability was a focus for the Hummer EV development team, and among its suite of all-terrain features is a four-wheel steering system with a 'CrabWalk' mode that allows the car to move diagonally at low speeds over challenging terrain.

-The Hummer EV will be capable of rapid charging at speeds up to 350kW, while GMC reckons the 24-module battery pack will hold enough charge for an estimated 350-mile driving range before a top-up is needed.
+GMC's parent company General Motors has developed its own 'Ultium' electric drivetrain for this and other pure-electric models it plans in future, making the Hummer EV capable of rapid charging at speeds up to 300kW.
+GMC reckons the 20-module battery pack on certain models will hold enough charge for an estimated 300-mile driving range before a top-up is needed.
 A 'Super Cruise' driver assistance system will also feature, promising "hands-free driving" on certain roads, as well as lane-changing assistance.

 Reservations for the 986bhp Hummer EV pickup Edition 1 are now full.
 The EV3x model will arrive in late 2022, with a starting price of $99,995 (£70,800), followed by the EV2x and the entry-level EV2, which will start $89,995 (£63,700) and $79,995 (£56,600) respectively.